isomerpages/moe-bedoksouthsec/_student-development/Student Leadership.md

 <b>The Class Leaders</b> <br>
 The Class Leaders play an important part in the school.
 They are the first touchpoint the Student Leaders have with the students.

+<b>CCA Leaders</b> <br>
+The CCA leaders are managed by the CCA teachers in-charge.
+They include Captains of Sports, Sergeant Majors of Uniform Groups and President and Chairpersons of Performing Arts and Clubs/Societies.
+EXCOs of each CCA also play a part in the CCA Leadership.
+Each CCA group is led by its teachers and respective CCA Coordinators.